Hans Benno Bernoulli

 Hans Benno Bernoulli (17 February 1876 - 12 September 1959) was a Swiss architect and city planner.

 Family

 Bernoulli was born in Basel, the son of Theodor Bernoulli, an office clerk.
 He was descended from the Bernoulli family of mathematicians.
 The suffragette and feminist Elisabeth Bernoulli (1873–1935) was his sister.

-In 1904 he married Anna Ziegler in Berlin.
+In 1904, he married Anna Ziegler in Berlin.

 Career

-He studied architecture at the Technische Universität München and in 1902 started a partnership in Berlin.
-In 1912 he was appointed "chief architect" for the Basler building industry.
+He studied architecture at the Technical University of Munich and in 1902 started a partnership in Berlin.
+In 1912, he was appointed "chief architect" for the Basler building industry.

 His most important housing development projects were: